- Written by Dr.Mehmet Demircioglu

 Hair texture changes the visual power of each graft.
 Thick hair covers more scalp than fine hair.
 Curly or wavy hair can create more visual volume than straight hair.
 Dark hair on light skin may need more careful density planning because scalp contrast is higher.
 Light hair on light skin may look fuller with fewer grafts because the contrast is softer.

-Two patients with the same graft number can look very different for this reason.
+Two patients with the same graft number can look very different because hair texture changes visual coverage.
 A patient with coarse wavy hair may achieve strong coverage with fewer grafts than a patient with fine straight hair.
 Do not read this as one patient is better.
 It means the plan must fit the hair.

 Texture also affects how the grafts should be placed.
 Angles, direction, and curl orientation matter.
 If curly grafts are placed without respecting their natural behavior, the result can look irregular.
 If fine hair is placed with unrealistic density expectations, the patient may feel disappointed even when the grafts grow.